Administration & Operations Bios

 Dee oversees everything that has to do with human resources, accounts receivable, and accounts payable.

 Her gifts include being detail-oriented and methodical about seeing the big picture.
-Dee has been working for charter schools since 2000 and this is her sixth year at MPCS.
+Dee has been working for charter schools since 2000 and this is her seventh year at MPCS.

 Dee loves that Waldorf education teaches “to the heart and soul” and considers herself particularly lucky because she can hear the children singing and watch them playing during the day from her bright office on the second floor of the Main Building.
 She loves to interact with the students and often brings her granddaughter to festivals at the school.